 Badass Normal: Pre-plague Bael takes on a huge swarm of demons with little more than a lead pipe.
 He doesn't win, but dang if that scene doesn't take your respect for the guy up a notch.

 Santris has this down to a pat.
-He's so far shown no sign of magic or the Plague, and regardless seems to be masterminding half the plot around.
+He's so far shown no sign of using magic or being infected with the Plague, and regardless seems to be masterminding half the plot around.

 Body Horror: All over the place.
 The 'powers' introduced so far are either elemental manipulation or something horrifyingly organic.
-There's also the chance that demons actually are plauged humans who went too far.
+There's also the chance that demons actually are plagued humans who went too far.

 Bread, Eggs, Milk, Squick: Seems to be Arthur's M.O.
-He complains in a mopey tone about how everything's going wrong and then just as casually says "anyway, time to rip your soul from your living flesh."
+He complains in a mopey tone about how everything is going wrong and then just as casually says "anyway, time to rip your soul from your living flesh."